Jared Goff on Rams offense: 'I've understood all of it and grasped all of it so far'

 Below are five key takeaways from that program.

 Jared Goff is a quick study: Goff recently asked McVay how much of his offense has been installed, and McVay told him about 95 percent.
 "If that’s what we have in," Goff said, "I’d say I’ve understood all of it and grasped all of it so far."
 Goff added that he has learned this year's offense "much quicker" than he learned last year's, which he attributed to spending an entire season in the NFL and then having a full offseason to prepare.
-Goff, who is 22 and coming off a catastrophic rookie year, made several nice, downfield throws during 11-on-11 drills.
+Goff, who is 22 and coming off a catastrophic rookie year, made several nice downfield throws during 11-on-11 drills.
 But that was without pads or contact.
-It's extremely difficult to truly evaluate in a setting like that.
+It's difficult to truly evaluate in a setting like that.
 What's important is that teammates notice more confidence, more leadership, more conviction in Goff.
 And that he is seemingly picking up the playbook quickly.
 The rest will sort itself out later.

 Pass-catching group defining itself: It's hard to forecast exactly how the targets will be dispersed because one of the Rams' primary receivers, Tavon Austin, spent the offseason program recovering from wrist surgery.
 But aside from Robert Woods, the Rams' other primary receiver, it was Cooper Kupp, Tyler Higbee and Mike Thomas who seemed to get the most snaps with the first-team offense, with Nelson Spruce and Pharoh Cooper also seeing some time.
 It looks like Kupp, a third-round pick in this year's draft, has already established himself as a go-to slot receiver, while Higbee, a second-year tight end, may have a leg-up on Gerald Everett, this year's No. 44 overall pick.
 Thomas, barely used as a rookie, could establish himself as a deep threat, though the Rams would prefer it if Austin were the one to take on that role.